 Similarly, given any triple $L_1,L_2,L_3\in(\Rbbb\Pbbb^2)^*$ and $p_1,p_2,p_3\in\Rbbb\Pbbb^2$ so that $p_i\notin L_{i-1}\cup L_{i+1}$ for all $i=1,2,3$ (arithmetic in the subscripts is done modulo 3), we can define the triple ratio

-As before, we choose linear functional representatives of the $L_i$ to and vector representatives of reach $p_j$ to evaluate $L_i(p_j)$, and one can verify that the independence of the triple ratio from these choices.
+As before, we choose linear functional representatives of the $L_i$ and vector representatives of each $p_j$ to evaluate $L_i(p_j)$, and one can verify the independence of the triple ratio from these choices.
 The triple ratio is also a projective invariant satisfying the symmetries

 \begin{remark} Note that if $L_1$, $L_2$ and $L_3$ do not intersect at a common point, then $\Rbbb\Pbbb^2\setminus(L_1\cup L_2\cup L_3)$ has four connected components, each of which is a triangle.
 Further suppose that $p_i\in L_i$ for $i=1,2,3$, i.e. $(p_i,L_i)$ is a flag (see Section \ref{sec: limit maps}).
 In this situation, it is straightforward to check that $T(L_1,L_2,L_3,p_1,p_2,p_3)$ is positive if and only if one of these four connected components contains all of $p_1$, $p_2$, $p_3$ in its boundary. \end{remark}